Learn the Process

 • You or your L&I attorney must report the amount of any award to L&I. After receiving a third-party settlement, you are responsible for repaying any L&I benefits you may have received.
 However, your attorney can assist you in negotiating the refund amount for which you are responsible.

-• Once reaching a third-party settlement, funds are distributed according to Washington state mandate between you, your Labor and Industries attorney, and reimbursement to L&I.
+• Once reaching a third-party settlement, funds are distributed according to Washington state mandate between you, your workers’ compensation attorney, and reimbursement to L&I.

 Option B: You DO NOT Want to Take Legal Action Yourself, but Will Give This Right to L&I